thefirebanks/AutomatedVoting/README.md

 ### TODO:
 1. Look into manipulation methods in depth (use population subset?)
 2. Write the methods for the Condorcet/Majority/IIA/Monotonicity constraints (inherit from Population/Profile)
-3. Define the loss function
+3. Define the loss function (Done)
-4. Figure out the differentiability of the loss function theoretically
+4. Figure out the differentiability of the loss function theoretically (Done)
-5. Look into writing the genetic algorithm
+5. Look into writing the genetic algorithm (Done)
 =====================================

 profiles.py: